SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

                 "actionName": "<post serve action name>",
                 "binary": "python",
                 "script": "#python code goes here",
-                "delayInMs":"#delay(in ms) post which script will be executed after serving the request" }
+                "delayInMs":"#delay(in ms) post which script will be executed after serving the request", "remote": "<url of the remote action webserver if set>" }
         ]
     }